-PSYC 160 Prevention, Intervention, and Education (3)
+PSYC 160 Prevention, Intervention, and Education (3) 3 hours lecture

 Note: Cross listed as SOC 160/AODS 160

 This course will review historical and contemporary approaches for chemical dependency, including prevention, intervention, and education.
 It will analyze the progression of substance abuse and chemical dependency disorders and will evaluate types of prevention, education, and intervention strategies.